 After studying art history, Sophie returned to her studies to qualify in horticulture, plant science and later, garden design.
 In 2014 Sophie became the youngest woman to design a garden at RHS Chelsea Flower Show with Cave Pavilion, sponsored by the Garden Museum, London.

 Sophie enjoys working with rare and unusual plants.
-For her garden Cave Pavilion, at RHS Chelsea Flower Show, Sophie worked with modern-day plant hunters Sue and Bleddyn Wynn-Jones to produce a 'fully-traceable' garden of previously un-exhibited plants.
+For her garden Cave Pavilion, at RHS Chelsea Flower Show, Sophie worked with modern-day plant hunters Sue and Bleddyn Wynn-Jones to produce a 'fully-traceable' garden of previously unexhibited plants that had been grown entirely from seed collected in the wild.
 Her interest in plants has extended to her private projects and she is currently working in the Bahamas in collaboration with the Bahamian National Trust.